bzminer/bzminer/README.md

   devices[].lock_core_clock  Pin THIS card's core clock in MHz (0 = unlock).
 Empty = use the global oc.lock_core_clock.
 A lock pins the clock where an offset shifts the curve and still lets it boost - a card can carry both devices[].lock_memory_clock Pin THIS card's memory clock in MHz (0 = unlock).
 Empty = use the global oc.lock_memory_clock.
 Only accepted at one of the board's own supported clocks; bzminer says which one you will get if you ask for another devices[].fan_speed        This card's fan: a fixed duty ("70") or a temperature curve, same syntax as oc.fan_speed.
-Empty = use the global one device_types.nvidia        Mine on NVIDIA devices (CLI: --nvidia) device_types.amd           Mine on AMD devices (CLI: --amd) device_types.intel         Mine on Intel devices (CLI: --intel) device_types.cpu           Mine on the CPU (CLI: --cpu) oc.power_limit             Board power cap in watts.
+Empty = use the global one device_types.nvidia        Mine on NVIDIA devices.
+RIG-WIDE: false keeps them out of EVERY algorithm the rig mines; to keep them out of one algorithm of several, put "!nvidia" in that algorithm's pools[].devices (CLI: --nvidia, or --nvidia2 0 for algorithm 2 alone) device_types.amd           Mine on AMD devices.
+Rig-wide, as above: "!amd" in pools[].devices is the per-algorithm form (CLI: --amd, or --amd2 0) device_types.intel         Mine on Intel devices.
+Rig-wide, as above: "!intel" in pools[].devices is the per-algorithm form (CLI: --intel, or --intel2 0) device_types.cpu           Mine on the CPU.
+RIG-WIDE: false takes the CPU away from EVERY algorithm.
+A rig mining two algorithms that wants the CPU on only one of them leaves this true and puts "!cpu" in the OTHER algorithm's pools[].devices (CLI: --cpu, or --cpu2 0 for algorithm 2 alone) oc.power_limit             Board power cap in watts.
 One value for every card, or a per-device list ("160,180").
 NVIDIA only (CLI: --oc-power-limit) oc.core_clock_offset       Core VF-curve offset in MHz (CLI: --oc-core-clock-offset) oc.memory_clock_offset     Memory VF-curve offset in MHz (CLI: --oc-memory-clock-offset)